-"Dent inside nose on cartilage, will it heal or do I need medical aid?
+"Dent inside nose on cartilage, will it heal or do I need medical aid?"

 I recently got hit in the face during a sparring session.
 There is a dent on the cartilage in side the nostril on the right side as well as a slight shift towards the right at the tip.
 The incident has been a week.
 There is slight discomfort but doesn't cause pain to pinch or bend my nose.
 Will it self heal or should I seek medical aid?

 Nose injuries can be short term things that can resolve on their own in many cases.
 In other cases, you can have a fracture of the nasal bone that will not heal itself and requires surgical correction.
 If these are addressed within a short time frame, some surgeons will feel that these can be fixed without being put to sleep, but that will depend on a number of factors including the comfort that your surgeon has with the procedure in the office and you as a patient.
 In between these are injuries to the septal cartilage, which can be either displaced or can even get a swelling underneath called a septal hematoma which can be quite serious.
 In other cases, the septal cartilage will shift over time and thicken in response to trauma, which can ultimately lead to some nasal obstruction.
 Without more information, it is hard to say what is causing your problem.
 Please speak with your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.